patrickbwarren/python3-HNC-solver/README.md

 the mean-field contribution to the pressure here is the same as the virial route.

-For the non-mean-field contribution we sketch the algorithm:
+For the non-mean-field correlation contribution we sketch the algorithm:

 * solve the HNC closure of OZ equation for the _scaled_ pair potential λ<em>v</em>(<em>r</em>) to get <em>h</em>(<em>r</em>; λ) ;